>

 $ conda deactivate

-After deactivating conda and retrying, Ballgown was installed successfully.
+After deactivating conda and retrying the installation, Ballgown installed successfully.

 Preparing the Data

-After running the analysis, the output directory will have the following structure.
-Although GTF files are included, Ballgown uses only the *.ctab files.
+After completing the StringTie analysis, the output directory will have the following structure.
+While GTF files are included, Ballgown only uses the *.ctab files.

 . └── result ├── sample1 │ ├── e2t.ctab │ ├── e_data.ctab │ ├── i2t.ctab │ ├── i_data.ctab │ ├── sample1.gtf │ └── t_data.ctab ├── sample2 │ ├── e2t.ctab │ ├── e_data.ctab │ ├── i2t.ctab │ ├── i_data.ctab │ ├── sample2.gtf │ └── t_data.ctab ├── sample3 │ ├── e2t.ctab │ ├── e_data.ctab │ ├── i2t.ctab │ ├── i_data.ctab │ ├── sample3.gtf │ └── t_data.ctab └── sample4 ├── e2t.ctab ├── e_data.ctab ├── i2t.ctab ├── i_data.ctab ├── sample4.gtf └── t_data.ctab